YiyanYang0728/phiNODE/README.md

 The historical models and training log file are in `checkpoints/`.

 ### Step 3.
 Test and validate the model
+- Prepare the config file for test and validation data
 ```
 # copy and paste the best parameters to config file: config_test.yaml
 awk '{print "  "$0}' results/phiNODE_best_params.yaml | cat config/config_test.yaml - > my_config_test.yaml